tonylook/rflow/README.md

 For detailed instructions on how to automatize versioning with `rflow`, please refer to the [DEVOPS.md](DEVOPS.md) file in this repository.
 It explains how to prepare your project for a fully automated versioning experience.

-# 🗺️ Development Roadmap

-The roadmap of the project is available in the [ROADMAP.md](ROADMAP.md) file within this repository.